 Rebecca V. Nellis, VP of Programs and Strategy, Cancer and Careers

 Since 2004, Rebecca has been developing initiatives to meet the needs of people who are working through cancer treatment and those who support them.
 Rebecca oversees the organization’s program portfolio and long-term strategy for growth in its services.
 She speaks regularly at national cancer conferences, community events and to press as an expert on the issues of balancing a diagnosis and employment.
 Among the initiatives that Rebecca has launched are the National Conference on Work & Cancer, the Cancer and Careers Online Coaching Center, the accredited Educational Series for Healthcare Professionals and Cancer and Careers’ Spanish language resources.
-In addition, Rebecca is currently serving on an advisory committee for “Work Ability in Young Adult Cancer Survivors (WAYS): A Mixed-Methods Study” being conducted at Wake Forest University.
+In addition, Rebecca is currently serving on the grant advisory committee for “Work Ability in Young Adult Cancer Survivors (WAYS): A Mixed-Methods Study” at Wake Forest University.
 Rebecca has also served on committees for the Livestrong Young Adult Alliance and I’m Too Young For This!
 Cancer Foundation (aka Stupid Cancer).

 Rebecca’s nonprofit experience spans 15 years and includes working with organizations such as the Alvin Ailey Dance Foundation, The Jewish Museum, the Brooklyn Academy of Music, Collective Hole Productions and the International Center of New York.
 Rebecca holds a Bachelor of Fine Arts from New York University and a Master of Public Policy from Georgetown University.
 To complete her graduate degree Rebecca wrote a thesis entitled “Implications of Cancer Survivorship on Financial Assets, Work Productivity and Employment Circumstances.”

 Ruth Oratz, MD FACP